Breword/tmux/Contributing.md

 - It is annoying that -t= is still needed for select-window on the status line when it is not needed for panes.

-- Triple click should not fire double click first (needs a timeout).

 - list-keys should be able to show long commands with {} and newlines more nicely.
 Either any string containing newlines or starting with a newline, or have some knowledge of command arguments - eg know that if-shell argument 2